Reyzen1/crypto_predict/docs/Design/17_0_Database_ERD_Structure.md

                             Example:{'1m': 5, '5m': 12, '1h': 120, '4h': 45, '1d': 100}"
-        timestamp last_accessed_at "Last time this asset was accessed by any user" int access_count "Total number of times this asset has been accessed" boolean is_active "Whether this asset is active in our system" boolean is_supported "Whether we provide analysis for this asset" timestamp created_at "Record creation timestamp"
-        timestamp updated_at "Last data update timestamp"
+        timestamp last_accessed_at "Last time this asset was accessed by any user" int access_count "Total number of times this asset has been accessed" boolean is_active "NOT NULL; default: true; Whether this asset is active in our system" boolean is_supported "NOT NULL; default: true; Whether we provide analysis for this asset" timestamp created_at "NOT NULL; default: Now(); Record creation timestamp" timestamp updated_at "NOT NULL; default: Now(); Last data update timestamp" }
-    }

     price_data {
-        int id PK "Primary key for price data records" int asset_id FK "Foreign key linking to assets.id" varchar timeframe "Timeframe of the record (e.g., '1m', '5m', '1h', '1d')" numeric(20,8) open_price "Opening price for the time period in USD" numeric(20,8) high_price "Highest price during the time period in USD"
+        int id PK "NOT NULL; Primary key for price data records" int asset_id FK "NOT NULL; Foreign key linking to assets.id" varchar timeframe "Timeframe of the record (e.g., '1m', '5m', '1h', '1d')" numeric(20,8) open_price "Opening price for the time period in USD" numeric(20,8) high_price "Highest price during the time period in USD"